Ken Curtis: Gunsmoke

 Curtis remains best known for his role as Festus Haggen, the scruffy, cantankerous, and illiterate deputy in Gunsmoke.
 He first appeared in 1962 and joined the regular Gunsmoke cast in 1964, replacing Chester Goode, played by Dennis Weaver.
 While Marshal Matt Dillon had a total of five deputies over two decades, Festus held the role the longest (11 years), in 304 episodes.
 Festus was patterned after "Cedar Jack" (Frederick Munden), a man from Curtis' Las Animas childhood.
 Cedar Jack, who lived 15 miles south of town, made a living cutting cedar fence posts.
 Curtis observed many times that Jack came to Las Animas, where he would often end up drunk and in Curtis' father's jail.
 Festus' character was known, in part, for the nasally, twangy, rural accent which Curtis developed for the role, but which did not reflect Curtis' actual voice.

-Besides engaging in the usual personal appearances most television stars undertake to promote their program, Curtis also traveled around the country performing at Western-themed stage shows at fairs, rodeos, and other venues when Gunsmoke was not in production, and even for some years after the show was cancelled.
+Besides engaging in the usual personal appearances most television stars undertake to promote their careers, Curtis also traveled around the country performing at Western-themed stage shows at fairs, rodeos, and other venues when Gunsmoke was not in production, and even for some years after the show was cancelled.
 Curtis also campaigned for Ronald Reagan in 1976, during the future President's attempt to secure the Republican nomination from incumbent Gerald Ford.

 In two episodes of Gunsmoke, Carroll O'Connor was a guest star; years later, Curtis guest-starred as a retired police detective on O'Connor's NBC program In the Heat of the Night.
 He voiced Nutsy the Vulture in Disney's 1973 animated film Robin Hood.
 A decade later, he returned to television in the short-lived Western series The Yellow Rose, in which he performed most of his scenes with Noah Beery, Jr.

-Last years
+Latter years

 In 1981, Curtis was inducted into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.

 Curtis' last acting role was as the aging cattle rancher Seaborn Tay in the television production Conagher (1991), by Western author Louis L'Amour.
 Sam Elliott starred in the lead role, and Curtis' Gunsmoke co-star Buck Taylor (Newly O'Brien) played a bad man in the same film.
 Buck Taylor's father, Dub Taylor, had a minor role in it.

+Personal life

 Curtis married Torrie Connelly in 1966.
 They were married until his death in 1991 and he had two step-children.
+Curtis was a Republican and supported Barry Goldwater in the 1964 United States presidential election.